ut-beg-texnet/eqcct/eqcctpro/README.md

   - Filepath to where the P EQCCT detection model is stored
 - **`s_model_filepath (str)`**
   - Filepath to where the S EQCCT detection model is stored
-- **`number_of_concurrent_predictions (int)`**
+- **`number_of_concurrent_station_predictions (int)`**
   - The number of concurrent EQCCT detection tasks that can happen simultaneously on a given number of resources
-  - EX. if number_of_concurrent_predictions = 5, there will be up to 5 EQCCT instances analyzing 5 different waveforms at the sametime
+  - EX. if number_of_concurrent_station_predictions = 5, up to 5 EQCCT instances can simultaneously analyze waveforms from 5 distinct seismic stations
-  - Best to use the optimal amount for your hardware, which can be identified using **EvaluateSystem** (below)
+  - To use the optimal parameter value for this param, use the **EvaluateSystem** class (can be found below)
+- **`number_of_concurrent_timechunk_predictions (int)`: default = None**
+  - The number of timechunks running in parallel
+  - Avoids the sequential processing of timechunks by processing multiple timechunks in parallel, exponetially reducing runtime
 - **`best_usecase_config (bool)`: default = False**
-  - If True, will override inputted cpu_id_list, number_of_concurrent_predictions, intra_threads, inter_threads values for the best overall usecase configurations
+  - If True, will override inputted cpu_id_list, number_of_concurrent_predictions, intra_threads, inter_threads values for the best overall use-case configurations
-  - Best overall usecase configurations are defined as the best overall input configurations that minimize runtime while doing the most amount of processing with your available hardware
+  - Best overall use-case configurations are defined as the best overall input configurations that minimize runtime while doing the most amount of processing with your available hardware
   - Can only be used if EvaluateSystem has been run
 - **`csv_dir (str)`**
   - Directory path containing the CSV's outputted by EvaluateSystem that contain the trial data that will be used to find the best_usecase_config